jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Windows-Troubleshooting/Fault-Class/Windows-system-cloud-drive-status-external-or-offline.md

-# External or Offline Status of Windows System Cloud Disk Service
+# External or Offline Status of Windows System Cloud Disk
 **Problem Phenomenon:**

-It can be seen that the Cloud Disk Service is in external or offline status in [Disk Management] of the computer.
+It can be seen that the Cloud Disk is in external or offline status in [Disk Management] of the computer.
 As shown in the figure:

 ![](https://github.com/jdcloudcom/cn/blob/edit/image/Elastic-Compute/Virtual-Machine/Windows/Windows%E7%B3%BB%E7%BB%9F%E4%BA%91%E7%A1%AC%E7%9B%98%E7%8A%B6%E6%80%81%E5%A4%96%E9%83%A8%E6%88%96%E8%84%B1%E6%9C%BA01.png)